NVIDIA/NeMo/docs/source/tools/comparison_tool.rst

         :width: 800px
         :alt: fields

-Fields 1 and 2 are responsible for what will be displayed on the horizontal and vertical axes
+Fields 1 and 2 are responsible for what will be displayed on the horizontal and vertical axes.

 Fields 3 and 4 allow you to convert any available numeric parameter into color and size, respectively.

 Fields 5 and 6 are responsible for point spacing.
-With a high probability, some points will have the same coordinates on both axes, in which case there will be an overlap, and in order to be able to explore each point, the possibility of their separation was added
+Some data points might have the same coordinates on both axes, in which case there will be an overlap, and in order to be able to explore each point, the option for their spreading was added.

-.

     .. image:: images/scrsh_5.png
         :align: center
         :width: 800px
         :alt: dot spacing

-Point spacing works as follows: a small random value is added to all point coordinates, the value of which is limited by the "radius" parameter, which can be set manually
+Point spacing works as follows: a small random value is added to all point coordinates, the value of which is limited by the "radius" parameter, which can be set manually.

-.

     .. image:: images/scrsh_9.png
         :align: center
         :width: 800px
         :alt: Example

-Initially, the accuracy on the word of the first model is displayed along the axes, from the second, in this case, all points lying above the diagonal will have a higher accuracy on the model displayed on the vertical axis, and all points below the diagonal will have a better quality on the model displayed on the horizontal axis
+In this case, all points lying above the diagonal have higher accuracy with the model displayed on the vertical axis, and all points below the diagonal were recognized better with the model displayed on the horizontal axis.

-Points marked with circles should be explored first
+Points marked with circles should be explored first.

 Words in the first quarter were well recognized by both models, and conversely, words in the third quarter were poorly recognized by both models.